blues/m5stack/CONTRIBUTING.md

 # Contributing to blues/m5stack

 We love pull requests from everyone.
-By participating in this project, you agree to abide by the Notarize [code of conduct].
+By participating in this project, you agree to abide by the Blues Inc [code of conduct].

 [code of conduct]: https://blues.github.io/opensource/code-of-conduct